influxdata/community-templates/docs/best_practices.md

 ### Effective Dashboards

-At a minimum your Template should include a dashboard, as this is the primary way a user is going to experience your Template.
+At a minimum your Template should include a Dashboard, as this is the primary way a user is going to experience your Template.
 Your Dashboard should provide a cohesive view of related data over a span of time.

 Rather than using duplicate graphs to show filtered views of thes same data, use can use [Variables](https://v2.docs.influxdata.com/v2.0/visualize-data/variables/) in your graph queries (more on that below) to allow the user to easily switch between them in the same graph.
 Variables can be defined with a static list of values, or dynamically using Flux to query your data.

-> **Tip:** If you have multiple perspectives to share on a data set, consider providing multiple dashboards rathering than trying to put everything into one.
+> **Tip:** If you have multiple perspectives to share on a data set, consider providing multiple Dashboards rathering than trying to put everything into one.
 With Templates, there's no limit on how many you can provide.

 ### Bucket Choices

-The easiest option is to provide a uniquely named [bucket](https://v2.docs.influxdata.com/v2.0/reference/key-concepts/data-elements/#bucket) to be used by your Dashboard and (optional) Telegraf configurations.
-This simplifies things for the user, but at the expense of flexibility in reusing an existing bucket.
-Another thing to consider is that the InfluxDB Cloud free tier has a limit of the number of buckets a user can have, so adding a new one with your Template might not be an option for those users.
+The easiest option is to provide a uniquely named [Bucket](https://v2.docs.influxdata.com/v2.0/reference/key-concepts/data-elements/#bucket) to be used by your Dashboard and (optional) Telegraf configurations.
+This simplifies things for the user, but at the expense of flexibility in reusing an existing Bucket.
+Another thing to consider is that the InfluxDB Cloud free tier has a limit of the number of Buckets a user can have, so adding a new one with your Template might not be an option for those users.

-A common option in InfluxDB is to use a bucket named `telegraf` for all data coming in from the Telegraf agent.
-Existing users are likely to already have a bucket by this name that your Template can use.
-But be sure to let them know in your Template's `README.md` that they will need to create a bucket with this name if they don't already have one.
+A common option in InfluxDB is to use a Bucket named `telegraf` for all data coming in from the Telegraf agent.
+Existing users are likely to already have a Bucket by this name that your Template can use.
+But be sure to let them know in your Template's `README.md` that they will need to create a Bucket with this name if they don't already have one.

-#### Reusing existing buckets
+#### Reusing existing Buckets
-The most flexible option is to let the user choose a bucket instead.
-You can do this with a Variable that will provide them a drop-down list of their existing buckets to choose from.
+The most flexible option is to let the user choose a Bucket instead.
+You can do this with a Variable that will provide them a drop-down list of their existing Buckets to choose from.
 Simply create a Query Variable called `bucket` with the following Flux query.
 Our documentation has some [common Variable queries](https://v2.docs.influxdata.com/v2.0/visualize-data/variables/common-variables/) you might find useful.

 ```
 buckets()